funk4d/Component-Browser-Sketch-Plugin/README.md

 3. Unzip it if your browser did not extract it automatically
 4. Double-click `ComponentBrowser.sketchplugin` to install it in Sketch

-> Note: The release asset for Sketch updates should be a ZIP archive that contains the `ComponentBrowser.sketchplugin` bundle.
-A renamed ZIP file with a `.sketchplugin` extension will not install correctly when opened directly in Sketch.

 ## Usage

 ### Open Component Browser